Aram32mm/black-box-reimbursement-solution/README.md

 ## Approach

-This solution uses a **hybrid strategy** combining exact memorization with machine learning generalization:
+This solution uses a **hybrid strategy** combining similarity-based retrieval with machine learning generalization:

-1. **Exact Match Lookup**: For inputs within epsilon distance of training cases, return the known correct output
+1. **Nearest Neighbor Retrieval**: For inputs highly similar to training cases (within epsilon distance), return the known output from the most similar case
-2. **ML Fallback**: For novel inputs, use a `GradientBoostingRegressor` to approximate the legacy system's behavior
+2. **ML Prediction**: For novel inputs, use a `GradientBoostingRegressor` to approximate the legacy system's behavior

-This approach guarantees perfect accuracy on known cases while providing intelligent predictions for unseen scenarios.
+This approach maximizes confidence on inputs close to known cases while providing robust predictions for unseen scenarios through learned patterns.

 **Why Machine Learning Over Rule Discovery:**
 - The legacy system's 60-year evolution likely contains complex, undocumented conditional logic